 This is the person who will submit lineups/reports on time, file disputes for forfeits or cheating accusations, and communicate with other coordinators and CSL admins on your behalf on a weekly basis; coordinators will also be responsible for making sure all team members are eligible under the rules.
 Coordinators must have a Discord name attached to their CSL profile, since Discord is where most communcation between teams will take place.
 You don't want to incur penalties because your coordinator is disorganized or forgetful!

 3. Know that not all players are flexible

 The default time for CSL matches is set for Saturday 12:00pm Pacific (and 1:30pm Pacific for the second weekly lower bracket matches).
 Most of the time our teams are friendly and can reschedule, but you may run up against a team that also has other obligations and cannot.
 Sign your team up for this league knowing that you will have to set aside time on Saturday afternoons.

 The following are the official rules of the CSL MTG Arena league.
 Rules cover eligibility, format, match procedures, reporting, penalties, and more.
 Any issues that arise which are not covered within the current rules will be settled at the discretion of CSL admins on a case-by-case basis, and when applicable, penalties set when deemed appropriate.
 Rules may be added or modified if deemed necessary.

 - Coordinators are responsible for ensuring that all members of the team follow the guidelines outlined in the section: player eligibility

 - Each team must belong to an accredited college or university with a physical address (online universities are ineligible).
 The university must offer at least a 2-year degree program

-- All teams must have a minimum of 5 players who are all students at the same university.
+- All teams must have a minimum of 3 players who are all students at the same university.
 There is no maximum number of players per team nor a maximum number of teams per school

 - Each player must be currently enrolled in their university with a valid university email address, taking full time courses, and in good standing